9ao9ai9ar/stack-exchange-backup/README.md

 # Stack Exchange Backup

+> [!CAUTION]
-Download all your posts on the Stack Exchange network as Markdown files via a Python script talking to the Stack Exchange API.
+> Stack Exchange Backup is intended as a backup tool for your own personal writings on the Stack Exchange network sites
+> in the form of questions and answers.
+> It is currently alpha software, so nothing is set in stone yet.
+> If you publish the files created with this script,
+> you are fully responsible for the compliance with the terms of the content licenses,
+> as the attributions data may be incorrect or incomplete.
+> Due to technical difficulties, some user contents may be missing from the backup.
+> Please refer to the [omissions section](#omissions) for additional details.

 > [!NOTE]
 > This software is NOT an official product of, nor is it affiliated with, endorsed by, or sponsored by,
 > Stack Exchange, Inc.

-> [!CAUTION]
-> Stack Exchange Backup is currently alpha-quality software.
-> It is intended as a backup tool for your own personal writings on the Stack Exchange network sites
-> in the form of questions and answers.
-> If you plan to publish from those backup files, which likely include contributions from other people,
-> do note that the annotated attributions may be incorrect or incomplete,
-> and you are solely responsible for the compliance with the terms of the content licenses.
-> Be sure to also read the [omissions section](#omissions) to be informed of the user contents
-> that are excluded in the backup.

 ## Showcase